sagarchauhan005/domElementHighlighter/readme.md

     - Stop
         - `domElementHighlighter.init(false);`
  - Once the script starts, hover your mouse onto any element and click to highlight the element.
+ - `Click anywhere on overlay` outside of highlighted element to close the overlay.
  - `Press escape` to close the highlighted element.